Football in Liechtenstein

-The most popular sport in Liechtenstein is football.
-In Liechtenstein there is no national association football league however there are seven clubs in Liechtenstein which play in the Swiss football league system.
+The most popular sport in the Principality of Liechtenstein is football.
+Liechtenstein has no national association football league; instead, the country's seven clubs compete within the Swiss football league system.
+The country is represented internationally by both a men's national football team and, more recently, a women's national football team, both governed by the Liechtenstein Football Association, which was founded in 1934 and became affiliated with FIFA in 1976.

+Because Liechtenstein lacks its own league, it is the only UEFA member nation without a domestic top flight.
+The principal domestic competition is the Liechtenstein Football Cup, established in 1945, the winners of which gain entry into UEFA Europa Conference League qualification.
+FC Vaduz is the dominant club in Liechtenstein football, having won 15 of the last 16 cup competitions, and currently competes in the Swiss Challenge League, the second tier of Swiss football.

+The women's game was formally established in 1998 and has grown steadily, with women's clubs competing in Swiss leagues and a domestic women's league operating with four teams by 2017.
+Development of women's football in the country has been supported by both the Liechtenstein Football Association and FIFA.

 Men's national football team

 In the qualification for the World Cup in Germany in 2006, they achieved two victories and two draws (2–2 against Portugal and 0–0 Slovakia).
 In the qualification for the EURO 2008 they gained seven points in a tough group with Spain, Sweden, Northern Ireland, Denmark, Latvia and Iceland.

 Women's national football team

-In 1985, almost no country in the world had a women's national football team, including Liechtenstein who did not have a team by 2006 on either the senior or youth level.
+Liechtenstein did not have a team by 2006 on either the senior or youth level.
 The women's national team has never competed at the Women's World Cup nor entered the European Championship for Women.
 The team did not play in any FIFA sanctioned matches between 1970 and the present.
 In 2013, President of the Liechtenstein Football Association Matthias Voigt said he was committed towards working on the creation of a women's national team, and pointed to the activity level in the women's domestic competition.
 Despite this comment, the federation had no staff dedicated to women's football by 2017 and also did not have a women's football committee.
 Inclusion of women in governance was also limited, with only one woman serving on a committee and only 5 women serving in managerial positions within the organization.
 Progress on the development front as a result of activities by the LFV were part of the reason that Radio Liechtenstein cited in September 2017 the time to create a senior women's national team.

 Liechtenstein's U16 and U18 girls' national teams have been in existence by 2017.
 UEFA listed the senior national women's side as a U19 B team.